 The following tables show the results of Cottage Grove's water quality analysis.
-Every regulated contaminant that was detected (all test results were below the MCLs) in Cottage Grove's water during testing from January 1, 2016 to December 31, 2016 is listed.
+Every regulated contaminant that was detected in Cottage Grove's water during testing from January 1, 2018 to December 31, 2018 is listed.
+All test results were below the Maximum Contaminate Levels (MCLs).
 The regulations do not require the water to be tested for all (approximately 91) of the regulated contaminants each and every year.
 The data presented in the report are from the most recent testing done in accordance with the regulations.

 In these tables you may find many terms and abbreviations you might not be familiar with.
-To help you better understand the terms used in the tables, definitions are provided on the following page.
+To help you better understand the terms used in the tables, definitions are provided below.